Contemporary Art

 7. Mary T. Smith

-Mary.
-T Smith (1904–1995) is another artist heavily promoted by collector William Arnett, who championed Southern self-taught artists like Nellie Mae Rowe and Thornton Dial, among many others.
-Born in Mississippi in 1905, Smith would use house paint on wood or tin to create colorful and expressive works of figures, some biblical, sometimes with abstracted text with lots of dots and dashes.
+Mary T. Smith (1904–1995) is another artist heavily promoted by collector William Arnett, who championed Southern self-taught artists like Nellie Mae Rowe and Thornton Dial, among others.
+Born in Mississippi in 1905, Smith used house paint on wood or tin to create colorful and expressive works of figures, some biblical, sometimes with abstracted text with lots of dots and dashes.

-Taking up painting in her seventies, after turning her home and property into a “highly public form of spiritual autobiography,” or as some might put a beautifully decorated art environment, collectors eventually took notice, and Smith eventually couldn’t keep up with the demand.
+Taking up painting in her seventies, after turning her home and property into a “highly public form of spiritual autobiography,” or as some might term, a beautifully decorated art environment, collectors eventually took notice.
+Smith soon couldn’t keep up with the demand.

 Her work, once likened to that of Jean Michel-Basquiat, can be seen in many private collections and galleries across the United States and Europe.
-In 2022, her work was exhibited at the National Gallery of Art’s “Called To Create: Black Artists of the American South” exhibit and can be found in the Metropolitan Museum of Art’s permanent collection.
+In 2022, it was exhibited at the National Gallery of Art’s “Called To Create: Black Artists of the American South” exhibit and is in the Metropolitan Museum of Art’s permanent collection.

 8. William Edmondson

-He never really considered himself much of an artist when he began carving leftover limestone with chisels fashioned with railroad spikes.
-He was a laborer and began carving gravestones and biblical figures after a vision he had in 1932 in which he said, “Jesus has planted the seed of carving in me”.
+He never considered himself much of an artist when he began carving leftover limestone with chisels fashioned from railroad spikes.
+He was a laborer and began carving gravestones and biblical figures after a vision he had in 1932 in which he said, “Jesus has planted the seed of carving in me.”

 Like many self-taught folk artists, it wasn’t until he was sixty years old that his work started getting noticed, although he never made any large sums of money for his work, which ranged in height from one to three feet.

-black folk artists: William Edmondson, Martha and Mary, ca. 1931–1937, both before and after conservation by Linda Nieuwenhuizen // Photo by Linda Nieuwenhuizen, courtesy of the American Folk Art Museum, NYC, USA via artnet.com.
+black folk artists: William Edmondson, Martha and Mary, c.
+1931–1937, both before and after conservation by Linda Nieuwenhuizen.
+Photo by Linda Nieuwenhuizen, courtesy of the American Folk Art Museum, New York City, New York, USA via artnet.com.

-William Edmondson, Martha and Mary, ca. 1931–1937, both before and after conservation by Linda Nieuwenhuizen // Photo by Linda Nieuwenhuizen, courtesy of the American Folk Art Museum, NYC, USA via artnet.com.
+William Edmondson, Martha and Mary, c.
+1931–1937, both before and after conservation by Linda Nieuwenhuizen.
+Photo by Linda Nieuwenhuizen, courtesy of the American Folk Art Museum, New York City, New York, USA via artnet.com.

 In 2019, art collector John Foster drove by a home in St. Louis and noticed a limestone sculpture on the front porch of a home.
-He drove back again a few days later with a hunch that this could be a piece by William Edmondson.
-After discussions with the owner, completely unaware of the “holy grail” they had sitting on the porch of their home, the piece was confirmed to be created by Edmondson, titled “Martha and Mary” sometime in the early 1930s.
+He returned a few days later with a hunch that this could be a piece by William Edmondson.
+After discussions with the owners, completely unaware of the “holy grail” they had sitting on their porch, the piece was confirmed to be created by Edmondson, titled “Martha and Mary,” sometime in the early 1930s.

-The piece would later be bought by contemporary artist KAWS and donated to the American Folk Art Museum, in which he serves on the board.
+The piece was later bought by contemporary artist KAWS and donated to the American Folk Art Museum, where he serves on the board.

 9. Sister Gertrude Morgan

-black folk artists: Sister Gertrude Morgan, Come in My Room, Come On in the Prayer Room, ca. 1970, tempera, acrylic, ballpoint pen, and pencil on paperboard, Smithsonian American Art Museum, Washington D.C., USA.
+black folk artists: Sister Gertrude Morgan, Come in My Room, Come On in the Prayer Room, c.
+1970, tempera, acrylic, ballpoint pen, and pencil on paperboard, Smithsonian American Art Museum, Washington, DC, USA.

-Sister Gertrude Morgan, Come in My Room, Come On in the Prayer Room, ca. 1970, tempera, acrylic, ballpoint pen, and pencil on paperboard, Smithsonian American Art Museum, Washington D.C., USA.
+Sister Gertrude Morgan, Come in My Room, Come On in the Prayer Room, c.
+1970, tempera, acrylic, ballpoint pen, and pencil on paperboard, Smithsonian American Art Museum, Washington, DC, USA.

-Sister Gertrude Morgan (1900 – 1980) was a self-taught African-American artist, musician, poet and preacher.
-Born in Alabama, she relocated to New Orleans in 1939 to begin missionary work, ultimately opening up a shelter for runaway children and teenagers in need of food and home.
-Her preaching consisted of singing and dancing, and in 1956 started only wearing white.
+Sister Gertrude Morgan (1900–1980) was a self-taught African-American artist, musician, poet, and preacher.
+Born in Alabama, she relocated to New Orleans in 1939 to begin missionary work, ultimately opening a shelter for runaway children and teenagers needing food and a home.
+Her preaching consisted of singing and dancing, and in 1956, she started wearing only white.
 Around that time and for the next ten years, Morgan is said to have been instructed by God to start drawing pictures of the new world to come.

 READ MORE: Black Feminist Photographers Fighting for Social Inclusion